woobster145/individual-student-work/README.md

 ### Reviewing assignments

 Once created, I will do a code review with line-by-line feedback directly within the pull request.
-If I ask you to submit corrections, you can push fixes up to their forks, which will be reflected in the pull request.
+If I ask you to submit corrections, you can push fixes up to your forks, which will be reflected in the pull request.

 <!-- Links -->
 [create-repo]: https://help.github.com/articles/create-a-repo